TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 For the 3D view, the camera FOV (field of vision) can be adjusted in the view preferences by dragging the slider.
 This is a permanent setting.

-To temporarily adjust the camera's zoom, hold #key(306) and scroll the mouse wheel.
+To temporarily adjust the camera's zoom, hold #key(Shift) and scroll the mouse wheel.
 To reset the zoom factor, hit #action(Controls/Map view/Reset camera zoom).

 # Selection {#selection}